 A biotope for every MPI

-A network of biotopes in the entire country
+A country-wide network of biotopes

 The idea for the BioDiversum at the Max Planck Institute for Biophysical Chemistry in Göttingen is born in October 2018.
 Peter Berthold is a guest speaker at the Göttinger Literaturherbst science series.
 Berthold, director emeritus at the MPI for Ornithology and former head of the ornithological station in Radolfzell, has spent many decades researching birds, their living conditions, and population development and was one of the first to sound the alarm.
 At the Literaturherbst, he gives a rousing talk on species extinction and passionately promotes his vision of how we can overcome the biodiversity crisis.

 Going with the slogan A biotope for every community, he promotes targeted renaturation measures: Throughout Germany, small and large biotopes are to be created on sites unattractive for agriculture.
 His goal is to ensure that the individual biotopes –around 3000 should suffice in his opinion – are separated by no more than ten kilometers so that species can spread from one biotope to the next.
 “Renaturation measures can raise biodiversity back to the 1950 level in just a few decades,” Berthold is convinced.
 Since 2004, together with the Heinz Sielmann Foundation, he has already established a network of biotopes as a pilot project near Lake Constance.
 The success of the Lake Constance biotope network exceeded all expectations: Breeding populations of numerous endangered bird species recovered remarkably quickly, and even severely impaired areas developed back into species-rich habitats.